-This is a detailed guide to buying a Ducati Monster, from the first Ducati Monster 900 in 1993 to right now in 2021, including known issues, what to check and the best models of Monster to get (Spoiler: there are many “bests”).
+This is a detailed guide to buying a Ducati Monster, from the first Ducati Monster 900 in 1993 to the latest Ducati Monster 937, including known issues, what to check and the best models of Monster to get (Spoiler: there are many “bests”).

 I have a confession: I have a love affair with the Ducati Monster.
 My first, a Ducati Monster M900, had a dent on the right hand of the tank, but I didn’t care.

 I’m not alone in loving the Ducati Monster.
 It is the largest selling Ducati model of all time, and at time has led the naked bike sector.
 Gear Patrol named the Ducati Monster one of the most iconic motorcycles of all time.
 It was credited with reviving the Ducati brand in the mid-nineties.

 The Ducati Monster was my third motorcycle (after a learner and then my first ‘real’ motorcycle, a Honda CB900F).
 But the Monster was the first motorcycle I regretted selling.
 I regretted it from the moment I heard it be ridden away.

 So the research began.
 Which was the best model to get?
 How would I avoid the mistakes I made buying the first one?
 What price should I pay?